maziac/lagmeter/Readme.md

 ![](<<picture of Start-Screen "UsblagLCD">>)

-The UsblagLcd uses 2 different buttons with different tests:
+The UsblagLcd uses 3 different buttons with different tests:
-- **"Test Button"**: Will toggle between button press/release at a frequency of approx. 1s.
+- **"Button: ON/OFF"**: Will toggle between button press/release at a frequency of approx. 1s.
 You should see the LCD display changing when a game controller's button is pressed.
 For a simple test you can attach your game controller and press the buttons manually.
 You should see the LCD display changing.
 Then you can open your game controller and attach the cables to a button to simulate button presses.
 If this works you see the LCD display changing at the toggle frequency.
-- **"Game Controller Lag"**: Measures the lag of the game controller, i.e. from button press to USB response.
+- **"Test: USB ?ms" (Game Controller Lag)**: Measures the lag of the game controller, i.e. from button press to USB response.
-Conenct the button of your game controller with the cable and start the test.
+Connect the button of your game controller with the cable and start the test.
 It does 100 cycles and shows the minimum, maximum and average time used by the controller.
-The test always uses a USB polling rate of 1ms.
+The test uses the USB polling rate requested by the USB controller.
+The used polling rate is displayed.
-Note: The original usblag project used 1000 cycles.
-I reduced this to 100 to get faster results.
+- **"Test: USB 1ms" (Game Controller Lag)**: Same as before but this test uses a fixed polling rate of 1 ms. Not available for XBOX controller.

 You can interrupt all measurements by pressing any key.